gwatts/embedfiles/README.md

 # Embed files into Go source code

-The embedfiles converts one or more files into Go source code so that they may be compiled directly into a Go program.
+The embedfiles command converts one or more files into Go source code so that they may be compiled directly into a Go program.

-It is intended to be run via the go generate tool and creates an instance variable that provides file-like access to the embedded assets using a bytes.Reader.
+It is intended to be run via  go generate tool and creates an instance variable that provides file-like access to the embedded assets using a bytes.Reader.